idlab-discover/pc-webrtc-m2m/README.md

 :warning: This is the new version of our many-to-many volumetric streaming pipeline, this is currently still in development so some things might break.
 If you are looking for the old version you can find by swapping the branch to [main](https://github.com/idlab-discover/pc-webrtc-m2m/tree/main)

+:exclamation: Due to many changes in the architecture, this README is fairly outdated and currently in the process of being updated.

 # Many-to-many WebRTC-based point cloud video conferencing

 In this repository, all files related to a multi-party volumetric video-based system are made available.
 Five parts are considered: